CodelikeC/CodelikeC/README.md

   > Demonstrated expertise in programming, AI system.
 Attached Data Structure and problem solving.
   > Gained valuable insights into frontier AI research priorities and team dynamics at a leading AI organization.

+- **[Expert Interviewee]** - [**United Nation**]
+  [March 2026] - [present]

+  > Participated in a strategic interview session hosted by UNITAR, sharing insights as the Founder of Adaptive Intelligence Circle (AIC).
+Contributed perspectives on AI innovation, ethical leadership, and youth empowerment in global digital transformation.
+The session aimed to explore collaborative opportunities between UNITAR and emerging tech leaders.

 ---

 ## 🕰️ Mission Timeline